 More Than Just Parks is proud to present our list of the Top 10 Civil Rights Sites in America.

-As a retired history teacher who now spends much of his time researching and writing articles, I’m going to share some of the interesting stories associated with each of these amazing sites.
+As a retired history teacher who now spends much of his time researching and writing articles for More Than Just Parks, I’m going to share some of the interesting stories associated with each of these amazing sites.

-We’ve got historic conflicts, courageous people, amazing museums, pivotal moments and so much more.
+We’ve got historic conflicts, courageous people, incredible museums, pivotal moments and so much more.

-In fact, More Than Just Parks helped to film and produce this incredible NPS film which covered many of the most incredible Civil Rights sites in America.
+In fact, More Than Just Parks helped to film and produce this incredible NPS film which covered many of the most amazing Civil Rights sites in America.

-Of course, there’s no substitute for actually going there and experiencing these amazing places for yourself so without further ado let’s dive in with our top 10 list of best Civil Rights sites.
+There’s no substitute for actually going there and experiencing these historic places for yourself so without further ado let’s dive in with our Top 10 list of Best Civil Rights Sites.